osodevops/kafka-gitops-examples/README.md

 For this example we assume a single clusters simulated a production environment.
 The end goal is to leverage Flux and Kustomize to manage [Confluent Operator for Kubernetes](https://github.com/confluentinc/operator-earlyaccess).
 You can extend the with another cluster while minimizing duplicated declarations.

-We will configure [Flux](https://fluxcd.io/) to install, deploy and config the [Confluent Platform](https://www.confluent.io/product/confluent-platform) using their private `HelmRepository` and `HelmRelease` custom resources.
+We will configure [Flux](https://fluxcd.io/) to install, deploy and config the [Confluent Platform](https://www.confluent.io/product/confluent-platform) using their `HelmRepository` and `HelmRelease` custom resources.
 Flux will monitor the Helm repository, and it will automatically upgrade the Helm releases to their latest chart version based on semver ranges.

 You may find this project helpful by simply referencing the documentation, code, and strategies for managing Kafka resources on Kubernetes.
 Additionally, if you just wish to operate a working example of the new Confluent operator, the following usage instructions will guide you.